petrovich/pytrovich/README.md

 ### TODO

-- grammatical gender detection (given the name)
+- efficiency was not a top priority, the time has come for faster algorithms, RegEx and data structures
 - evaluation based on [petrovich-eval](https://github.com/petrovich/petrovich-eval/)
-- efficiency was not a top priority, the time has come for faster algorithms and data structures

 ## License